alchemy-fr/Phraseanet-Docs/en/Admin/Indexer.rst

 .. note::

-    a debug mask set to --debug=64 (flush ops.) allows control of indexer without overloading the logs.
+    A debug mask set to --debug=64 (flush ops.) allows control of indexer without overloading the logs.

 examples